 Politics is a contact sport

-It’s time a candidate who takes opponents down
+It’s time for a candidate who takes opponents down

 Andy will not be intimidated.
-He’s here to fight for Wisconsin families as hard has he’s fought for his own.
+He’s here to fight for Wisconsin families as hard as he has fought for his own.
 He’s a former middle linebacker who can take a hit and deliver one, too.
-Rest assured, when it comes to going one-on-one with Scott Walker that Andy’s not here for exercise and will take him down.
+Rest assured, when it comes to going one-on-one with Scott Walker and will take him down!

 Zero to hero